sabiq-khan/flow-log-parser/README.md

 ```
 $ flow-log-parser

-Usage: flow-log-parser [--flow-log-file FLOW_LOG_FILE] [--lookup-table-file LOOKUP_TABLE_FILE] [--help/-h]
+Usage: flow-log-parser [
+                        --flow-log-file FLOW_LOG_FILE \
+                        --lookup-table-file LOOKUP_TABLE_FILE \
+                        --tag-counts-output-file TAG_COUNTS_OUTPUT_FILE \
+                        --column-counts-output-file COLUMN_COUNTS_OUTPUT_FILE
+                        ]
+                        [--help/-h]

-Parses a given VPC flow log file based on a given lookup table CSV file.
+- Parses a given VPC flow log file based on a given lookup table CSV file.
-Writes parsed flow log output to a `tag-count.csv` and `columns-count.csv` file in the current working directory.
-The lookup table can use any combination of columns from the flow log file.
-Last column must always be `tag`.
+- The lookup table can use any combination of columns from the flow log file.
+- Last column must always be `tag`.
+- The counts of how many records fit each tag are written to the specified tag counts output file in the current working directory.
+- The counts of how many times a certain column combination occurred are written to the specified column counts output file in the current working directory.

 Options:
     --flow-log-file                 Path to file containing VPC flow logs.

     --lookup-table-file             Path to CSV file containing lookup table.

+    --tag-counts-output-file        File name for tag counts output.

+    --column-counts-output-file     File name for column counts output.

     --help/-h/[NO_ARGS]             Prints this help message

 Example:
+    flow-log-parser \
+    --flow-log-file vpc-flow.log \
-    flow-log-parser --flow-log-file vpc-flow.log --lookup-table-file lookup.csv
+    --lookup-table-file lookup.csv \
+    --tag-counts-output-file tag-counts.csv \
+    --column-counts-output-file column-counts.csv
 ```

-The program should be run with the `--flow-log-file` and `--lookup-table-file` options.
+The program should be run with the `--flow-log-file`, `--lookup-table-file`, `--tag-counts-output-file`, and `--column-counts-output-file` options.

 `--flow-log-file` should be the path to a file containing VPC flow logs following the standard Parquet-based [VPC flow log format](https://docs.aws.amazon.com/vpc/latest/userguide/flow-log-records.html#flow-logs-fields).
 `--lookup-table-file` should be the path to a file containing a lookup table in CSV format.
 The columns in this lookup table can be any combination of columns present in the VPC flow log file.
 However, always ensure that the last column is `tag` and its values are the tags you wish to records with specific combinations of values.

-The program outputs 2 files in its current working directory.
-One is a `tag-counts.csv` file containing the number of records from the VPC flow log file were tagged with a specific tag.
-The other is a `column-counts.csv` file showing how many times a particular combination of columns was present in the VPC flow log file; these counts should match the ones in `tag-counts.csv`.
+The program tags records from the VPC flow log with the tags from the lookup table, counts how many records there are with each tag, and then writes those counts to the given tag counts output file.
+It also counts how many times a particular combination of columns from the lookup table was present in the VPC flow log file, and then writes those counts to the given column counts output file.
+The counts in the column counts output file should match those in the tag counts output file since both are based on the same lookup table.

 ## Example
 Suppose I create a VPC flow log file called `vpc-flow.log` in my current working directory as follows.